upvestco/httpsignature-proxy/README.md

 ### Environment variables

-You can use environment variables to collect you config without having to pass it in via command line arguments
+You can use environment variables to collect your config without having to pass it in via command line arguments

 ```sh